 Summary

 People inherently are torn between achieving gains from cheating versus maintaining a positive self-concept of honesty.
 By using techniques like the Adding-to-10 Task, modern psychological research concludes that often people, who think highly of themselves in terms of honesty, will rationalize their behavior in such a way to allow them to engage in limited dishonesty while maintaining positive views of themselves.
 Put another way, there is an acceptable level of dishonesty that is defined by internal reward considerations.
-Given these factors, dishonesty may actually decrease as external rewards increase, i.e. the internal punishment does not kick in until a certain level of gain is achieved.
+Given these factors, dishonesty may actually decrease as external rewards increase, i.e., the internal punishment does not kick in until a certain level of gain is achieved.

 Applications

 Economists estimate that dishonest behaviors (e.g., cheating on tax returns, returning clothing after use, employee theft, etc.) cost organizations billions of dollars each and every year.
 Legislative regulations that penalize dishonesty can be expensive and exploited.
 In contrast, research suggests that interventions that appeal to our motives for self-image maintenance may be cheaper and more effective.
-For instance, research suggests that subtly priming people’s self-image (e.g. placing a mirror behind a jar of money) can reduce theft.
+For instance, research suggests that subtly priming people’s self-awareness (e.g., placing a mirror behind a jar of money) can reduce theft (Ariely, 2012).

 These findings also cohere with one of the core tenets of social psychology: almost everyone is capable of misbehaving depending on the situation.
 Efforts to discourage cheating might be more effective if they focus less on the rare master-mind criminal and instead address the possibility that most people cheat slightly.
 Interventions that draw attention to ordinary people’s self-image may be fruitful for reducing this temptation.
 For instance, Mazar et al. found that priming participants with The Ten Commandments dramatically reduced cheating (even among atheists).

 References

+Ariely, D. (2012).
+The (honest) truth about dishonesty: How we lie to everyone-especially ourselves.
+HarpersCollins.
+New York.

 Mazar, N., Amir, O., & Ariely, D. (2008).
 The dishonesty of honest people: A theory of self-concept maintenance.
 Journal of Marketing Research, 45, 633-644.

-Henrich, Joseph, Robert Boyd, Samuel Bowles, Colin Camerer, Ernst Fehr, Herbert Gintis, and Richard McElreath (2001), “In Search of Homo Economicus: Behavioral Experiments in 15 Small-Scale Societies,” American Economic Review, 91 (2), 73–78.

 Legend

 Figure 1.
 One of the more common test stimuli used to elicit the Fudge Factor is the Adding-To-10 Task.
 Participants are instructed to find two numbers that add to ten in each matrix (e.g., 4.31 and 5.69 in the example above).